Facebook for Construction Marketing: How to Promote your Construction Business through Facebook in 2020?

 - Lifetime Budgets – this is the amount you want to use throughout all the ad campaigns you run on Facebook for a set period of time.

 Understanding which type of budget to use again comes down to your business type and size.
-When you promote your business through Facebook ads, you are charged whenever your ad is shown to a user.
+When you run Facebook ads for construction companies, you are charged whenever your ad is shown to a user.

 Utilize the detailed analytics offered by the Ads Manager to check if you’re getting the results you want.
 If not, it’s time to tailor it or start over with a new ad.